TSP Investment Options and Fund Performance

-The F Fund is managed by the BlackRock Institutional Trust Company and tracks the Barclays Capital U.S. Aggregate Bond Index, a measure of major U.S. bond markets.
+The F Fund is managed by the BlackRock Institutional Trust Company and tracks the Bloomberg Barclays U.S. Aggregate Bond Index, a measure of major U.S. bond markets.

-The government sector represents 41 percent of the total, primarily Treasury issues, but also including some agency-issued obligations.
-Asset-backed securities constitute another 32 percent of the index.
+The government sector represents 39 percent of the total, primarily Treasury issues, but also including some agency-issued obligations.
+Asset-backed securities constitute another 31 percent.
 The “credit” sector represents the remainder of the index and contains publicly issued fixed rate investment grade securities.

 Small Capitalization Stock Index Investment (S) Fund

 The S Fund tracks the Dow Jones U.S. Completion Total Stock Market Index, commonly called the Wilshire 4500.
-The index represents about a quarter of the market value of the U.S. stock market, consisting of medium and small companies whose stocks are not in the S&P 500, which the C Fund tracks.
-The index actually reflects about 3,100 common stocks and real estate investment trusts.
+The index represents about a fifth of the market value of the U.S. stock market, consisting of medium and small companies whose stocks are not in the S&P 500, which the C Fund tracks.
+The index actually reflects about 3,300 common stocks and real estate investment trusts.

 The S Fund is invested in the BlackRock Extended Market Index Fund.
 The fund holds the stocks of most of the companies in the index with market values greater than $1 billion.
 A mathematical sampling technique is used to select among the smaller stocks.

-The largest market sectors are financials, consumer discretionary, industrials, information technology and health care.
-Energy, materials, utilities, consumer staples and telecommunications make up most of the rest.
+The largest market sectors are information technology, financials, industrials, health care, consumer discretionary and real estate.
+Communications services, materials and energy make up most of the rest.

 International Stock Index Investment (I) Fund